turingschool/front-end-curriculum/lessons/module-2/js-5.md

 - `Value` / `Property` / `Attribute` The value referenced by a Key in an Object
 - `Array` A list of values
 - `Function` A grouping of executable code.
 Can be manipulated just like any other Object
+- `Method` A function that's defined as a property of an object
-- `Scope` Where variables and functions are accessible
+- `Scope` / `Context` Where variables and functions are accessible
 - `Parameters` The variables a function says it will take in when it runs.
 Declared inside parens
 - `Arguments` The actual variables a function uses when it runs

-## Data Types Review

 ## Simple Data Types